lukevukovich/DragonValeHack/README.md

 # DragonValeHack
-Python scripts built to automate DragonVale resource exploits using GameGuardian and Nox emulator.
+Python scripts built to automate DragonVale resource exploits using Nox emulator and GameGuardian.

 ## How It Works
 DragonVale has no server-side checks for resources, so it is possible to manipulate the game client to give you any amount of resources you want.

-Game Guardian enables dynamic memory scanning and editing within the emulator.
+GameGuardian enables dynamic memory scanning and editing within the emulator.
 This allows resource values like DragonCash or Gems to be intercepted and changed.

-pyautogui simulates mouse movements, clicks, and keyboard inputs on the Nox emulator and Game Guardian window, allowing full automation of the hacking process.
+pyautogui simulates mouse movements, clicks, and keyboard inputs on the Nox emulator and GameGuardian window, allowing full automation of the hacking process.

 ---